-Spell Matrix: Wizards also gain "prepared spells" as well, with which they choose a select number of spells per day to allocate as "prepared spells" in a matrix of spell energy that surrounds him.
+Wizards also gain "prepared spells" as well, with which they choose a select number of spells per day to allocate as "prepared spells" in a matrix of spell energy that surrounds him.
 A wizard may prepare a number of spell circles equal to his level multiplied by his Reasoning bonus. (e.g. a 3rd level wizard with a 14 reasoning may prepare 6 circles of spells).
-He can prepare any number of spells, so long as the total number (or sum) of their circles doesn't exceed this total.
+He can prepare any number of spells, so long as the total circles doesn't exceed this total.
 Thus, with the example above, the wizard could prepare a 5tgh circle and a 1st circle spell, or three 2nd circle spells, or one 6th circle spell, or six 1st circle spells and so on.